sparkflows/sparkflows-docs/docs/configuration/database/aurora-mysql-db.rst

     create database firedb;

-Create the User for Fire in MySQL and grant it Permissions
+Create the User for Fire in Aurora MySQL and grant it Permissions
 ----------------------------------------------------------

 Create the User for Fire in MySQL::